The value of recycled pallets is on the rise—make sure you're maximizing your income from pallet retrieval transactions.

 [Not sure how to evaluate pallet specs?
 Learn more about making sure a supplier's specs will meet your needs here.]

 Further complicating the accuracy issue is the entry of pallet brokers into this market.
 Brokers add more contact points to the supply chain that may not have accurate load counts.
-Yet they are responsible for compensating retail sellers.
-Multiple steps mean opportunities for errors and this lack of data and transparency can make it challenging for retailers to get top dollar for their used pallets.
+Yet they are responsible for compensating sellers.
+Multiple steps mean opportunities for errors and this lack of data and transparency can make it challenging for sellers to get top dollar for their used pallets.

 See the frustration?